SteeltoeOSS/Samples/Connectors/src/MySql/README.md

 You must first create an instance of the MySQL service in an org/space.

 1. `cf target -o your-org -s your-space`
-1. `cf create-service p.mysql db-small myMySqlService`
+1. `cf create-service p.mysql db-small myMySqlService` or `cf create-service csb-azure-mysql mini myMySqlService` or `cf create-service csb-google-mysql your-plan-name myMySqlService`

 ### Publish App & Push to CloudFoundry